Ovechkin scores goal 718, Capitals snap Islanders win streak

+WASHINGTON (AP) — Alex Ovechkin took sole possession of sixth place on the NHL’s career goal list in the most Alex Ovechkin way possible: ripping a one-timer past a goaltender from just inside the faceoff circle on the power play in a big game for the Washington Capitals.

-WASHINGTON (AP) — Alex Ovechkin scored his 718th career goal to pass Phil Esposito for sole possession of sixth on the NHL’s career list and became the second active player to record 1,300 points, helping the Washington Capitals beat the New York Islanders 3-1 Tuesday night.
+Ovechkin scored his 718th goal to pass Phil Esposito and became the second active player to record 1,300 points, vaulting the Capitals into first place in the East Division by beating the New York Islanders 3-1 Tuesday night.

+“A goal is a goal — it’s always a nice feeling to get it,” Ovechkin said.
+“It was very good match, big points and obviously big numbers.”

 Washington snapped New York’s winning streak at nine and point streak at 12.
-The Capitals have won six in a row and 10 of their past 11 to move ahead of the Islanders into first place in the East Division.
+The Capitals have won six in a row and 10 of their past 11 to move ahead of the Islanders in the standings.

 Ovechkin is a big reason for that.
 The longtime captain has goals in four consecutive games and five of six and is tied with longtime running mate Nicklas Backstrom, who also scored, for the team lead with 12 this season.

+“We’ve seen him do it year after year,” Backstrom said of Ovechkin.
+“It’s just so impressive.
+I think the way he shoots the puck, the way he scores, the way he plays the game is just fun to see.
+As a teammate, you’re just enjoying every moment.”

-Goal No. 718 was classic Ovechkin: a one-timer on the power play from his favorite spot just inside the left faceoff circle.
-It came against former Capitals teammate and countryman Semyon Varlamov, his supporting actor in the classic Russian spy “This is SportsCenter” ESPN commercial.
+Goal No. 718 also came against former Capitals teammate and countryman Semyon Varlamov, his supporting actor in the classic Russian spy “This is SportsCenter” ESPN commercial.
+Ovechkin hadn’t been able to get his timing quite right on his trademark one-timer but didn’t miss this time.

 Ovechkin is 13 goals shy of tying Marcel Dionne for fifth and needs 177 more to break Wayne Gretzky’s record.

 “You are a fantastic hockey player,” Esposito said in a video message congratulating Ovechkin for passing him.
 “I don’t know how you score all those goals with the way these guys block shots with the great equipment that they wear.
-Good luck.
-Keep it going, but not against the Lightning.”

-Fortunately for Esposito — who does radio for Tampa Bay — the Capitals don’t play the Lightning this season because of all divisional play.
-The next time Washington and Tampa Bay could face off is the third round of the playoffs.
+Good luck.”

-That just means Ovechkin will continue tormenting the rest of the East Division.
-With Ovechkin leading the way, the Capitals handed the Islanders their first loss since.
-Feb.
+With Ovechkin leading the way, the Capitals handed the Islanders their first loss since Feb.
 27 and first in regulation since Feb.
-20.
+20. The Islanders outshot the Capitals early but couldn’t cash in and paid the price.

+“We’d like to keep them off the power play a little more,” Islanders winger Josh Bailey said.
+“They found a way to put a couple of them in on us there.
+Those are areas you can’t give these guys too many opportunities like that.”

 Ovechkin didn’t just score himself.
 He made a perfect pass to spring Evgeny Kuznetsov into the offensive zone and picked up the secondary assist when T.J.
 Oshie picked up the rebound and scored.

-That was Ovechkin’s 1,300th career point, making him the 35th player in history to reach that milestone.
+That was Ovechkin’s 1,300th career point, making him the 35th player in history to reach that mark.
 Greybeard Joe Thornton is the only other active player on that list at 1,521.

 With his 1,301st point on the power-play goal — his 264th, third all-time — Ovechkin also passed recently elected Hockey Hall of Famer Jarome Iginla for 33rd on the career scoring list.
+Barry Trotz, who coached the Capitals to the Stanley Cup in 2018 and moved on to the Islanders said he wished he wasn’t in the building for another Ovechkin milestone.

+“I do recognize his greatness and the milestones,” Trotz said.
+“I cheer for him, no question.
+Just not when he plays against us.”

 LONG LIVE THE STREAK